xzel23/utility/README.md

 ### 20.0.0 (work in progress)

-- Non-code changes
+- CI workflow and deployment
+    - The CI workflow has been completely rewritten.
     - The Project has been migrated from OSS-RH to Maven Central Portal.
     - Deployments are done through GitHub actions using JReleaser.
     - Javadoc is automatically published to GitHub Pages after each succesfull CI build.
-    - Successful CI builds are now published as snapshots to the Maven snapshots repository.
+    - Builds are now automatically published to either the Maven snapshots repository or Maven Central.

+- Introduce a BOM artifact
     - A new artefact `utility-bom` has been introduced that specifies the version for all modules.

+- Run tasks for samples
     - Run tasks have been added for the sample applications.

 - Package `utility`